 From route 305 or Tramway trail to the top of Brush Ridge the trail is in good shape, dirt with a few rocks.
 The climb is not excessive.
 Brush is fine.

-From Brush Ridge road over the summit and down to Black Lick Run we cut back tons of low branches in May 2025.
+From Brush Ridge road over the summit and down to Black Lick Run we cut tons of low branches in May 2025, which were making the trail unusable on horseback.
+Some of it is like riding in a tunnels of trees now!
 Trail footing is quite good, shale and grass.
-The descent to the stream is considerable, but not unreasonable.
+The descent to the stream is considerable, but not unreasonable, and there are some fun ups and downs.

 Dixon Trail